 The power steering fluid reservoir is located between the battery and the brake master cylinder on the driver's side of the engine.
+See "Engine Compartment Overview" in the Index for more information on location.

 When to Check Power Steering Fluid